 Applicants must have experience in managing psychiatric crises and be able to demonstrate that knowledge with concrete examples.

 The position is a 40 hour per week position, with one evening required until 8 pm.
 This position has on-call responsibilities, during regular business hours, Monday-Thursday 9-5 and Fridays 9-4.

-Turning Point seeks Clinician to serve as Full Time Child and Adolescent Therapist.
-Therapists provide outpatient therapy to children and adolescents, as well as adults, couples and families, as well as having the opportunity to run groups within our Psychosocial Rehabilitation, Transitions, and Outpatient Groups programs.
+Turning Point seeks Clinician to serve as a Full Time Child and Adolescent Therapist.
+Therapists provide outpatient therapy to a diverse caseload of individuals, couples and families, as well as having the opportunity to run groups within our Psychosocial Rehabilitation, Transitions, and Outpatient Groups programs.
+A clinician with knowledge and experience working with families from a systemic perspective is highly preferred.
 Required to work at least two evenings during the week until 8 pm, with additional evening hours available as well if desired.

 1. Must have minimum educational attainment of Master’s degree in field of Social Work, Counseling, Marriage and Family Therapy, or Clinical Psychology from an accredited program.

-2. Specific experience and interest in working with children and adolescents is required for this role.
-Specific experience and interest in providing family therapy is highly preferred.
+2. Specific experience and interest in working with children and families is required for this role.
+Knowledge and experience working with families from a systemic perspective is highly preferred.

 Established in 1969, Turning Point serves diverse communities throughout metropolitan Chicago.
-We provide outpatient individual and group therapy for all ages, psychiatric evaluation and medication monitoring, case management, and a residential living program.
+We provide outpatient individual and group therapy for all ages, case management, and a residential living program for a diverse client base.
+Turning Point is conveniently located close to public transportation.
 Turning Point has consistently been awarded the highest rating from the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Turning Point is an Equal Opportunity Employer.
-Culturally Diverse applicants are encouraged to apply.